2072/File-Grim-Reaper/ReadMe.md

 (this will run the script each hour)

-Finally load it using the command "crontab YOURFILE"
+Finally load it using the command "crontab YOURFILE".

 ## Links